Doctor who provided abortion to 10-year-old girl moves to sue AG Rokita for defamation - NewsBreak

 However, FOX59 News obtained the report showing that Bernard did file the report as required and filed it within the timeframe required.

 DeLaney stated a “simple check” on a government license website even confirms that Dr. Bernard’s license was active with no disciplinary history.
-Indiana University Health also issued a statement saying they conducted an investigation into Dr. Bernard and found her in compliance with privacy laws.Man charged with raping 10-year-old who had to leave Ohio for abortion
+Indiana University Health also issued a statement saying they conducted an investigation into Dr. Bernard and found her in compliance with privacy laws.‘Everything they are saying against him is a lie’: Mother of 10-year-old rape victim defends suspect to reporter

 But despite Rokita and his office being able to obtain this information, Rokita spoke publically in national and local media continuing to vow an investigation into her license and to see if she filed the report.